 The following information is also required when making your application:

 If you need more help in completing the application then call your local council licensing team.
-They will be happy to help.

 In some cases the council may propose to refuse an application, or revoke or vary a licence or to add a condition on a licence.